Day 1: Arrival at Entebbe Airport

 Day 15: Batwa Community Walk and Blacksmiths of Abaheesi Clan.

-Following lunch, delve into the world of the Abaheesi clan blacksmiths.
-Witness as they transform scrap metal into modern tools or traditional weapons of the Bakiga people.
-The ancestral bellows, crafted from wood and cowhide, have been passed down through generations and can generate enough heat to melt metal over an open fire.
+Following lunch, head into the world of the Abaheesi clan blacksmiths.
+Witness as they transform scrap metal into modern tools or traditional craft tools of the Bakiga people, a beautiful example of sustainable craftsmanship and cultural preservation.

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Ichumbi Gorilla Lodge | Comfort Level: Mid-range

-Day 16: Bwindi National Park – Lake Mburo National Park
+Day 16: Batwa Culture Center – Lake Mburo National Park

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Mpogo Safari Lodge | Comfort Level: Mid-range